 Back to that poor young lady, in her 20’s who was being bullied by herself for weighing *gasp* 124 pounds.
 Yes, that’s me in the photo.
 In continuing to read that journal, I did get down to 118.
 118 pounds!!
 I must’ve looked great!
 I do remember being in great shape and feeling wonderful.
 I did yoga every day and did sit ups and was running pretty much every day – not a long distance but I was doing it.
 Was also doing some swimming (renting on a lake) and trying to eat right.
 But guess what?
 That young lady was happy to have reached 118 pounds — but not satisfied.
 She needed to be 115.
 And she wasn’t going to be a success until she was 115.
 Well, I don’t think she made that, and she didn’t stay at 118 either.
 I just want to tell her now – you were a success!
 You were.

 Quite honestly, I think I drank a lot less than I do now.
 I mean, well give me a break.
 It is 2020 now and there is a Pandemic….
 I’m not alone in my medicinal needs.
 It’s been a heck of a summer, as I’m sure all would agree.
 With COVID-19 and all of the restrictions, I can only imagine how hard it must be on so many people.
-For me, sure, I missed going out to restaurants, concerts and bars.
-Pretty much that’s what we do for entertainment.
+For me, sure, I miss going out to restaurants, concerts and bars.
+Pretty much that’s all we do typically for entertainment!
 We’ve done some take out, and we’ve gone to a few (literally, a tiny few) restaurants and eaten outside, which was great, but.. of course it still isn’t the same.
 But we’re getting by.
 I wouldn’t want to be young and going through it.
 I remember being in college and the swine flu was supposed to be a big problem… my roommates and I got the swine flu shot and promptly forgot about it.
 Forever.
 Of course the H1N1 swine flu wasn’t the 2019 novel coronavirus SARS-CoV-2.
-Things were “under control”.
+Things were “under control” back then.
 Not so now.
-And fear can make you feel hopeless and depressed — and feeling hopeless and depressed sends you to that big silver cold box in the kitchen.
+Fear can make you feel hopeless and depressed — and feeling hopeless and depressed on any given day sends you to that big silver cold box in the kitchen.
 Full of all that good food.

 I try and think positive (as difficult as that can be some days) but I am psyched and I feel I’m ready to try again.
 Not only do I want to survive this pandemic (literally terrified of it at our age), but I want to be super-healthy and look good.
 My son is (hopefully) getting married next May now (was supposed to be married June 20,2020 but that didn’t happen due to pandemic) and I don’t want to be freaking out in March or April and having to lose 15 pounds.
 I’d LIKE to already be there.
 And I want to be around for seeing my grandchildren.